 The performance of storage arrays can be improved by using a high-quality management system to keep track of capacity, errors, and trends.
 In this guide, I discuss the basics of storage arrays, including what they are, how they work, common setups of data centers, and how monitoring tools can help improve array performance.
-I also review the key features of several of these top solutions, and explain why Storage Resource Monitor is my best pick for 2020 due to its unified management system, performance optimization capabilities, and storage capacity forecasting features.
+I also review the key features of several of these top solutions, and explain why Storage Resource Monitor is my best pick due to its unified management system, performance optimization capabilities, and storage capacity forecasting features.

 How Do Storage Arrays Work?

 Storage arrays keep storage separate from servers using a collection of hard disk drives (HDDs) or solid-state drives (SSDs).
 In some cases, they use a combination of both so they can scale much more efficiently than the storage capacity of a collection of servers.

 HDD storage arrays, or disk arrays, are commonly used in business environments for storage purposes and have excellent redundancy features to help protect data.
 For example, redundant arrays of independent disks (RAID) controllers are used to make copies of the same data across multiple hard disks.
 This protects the data from loss if one of the disks fails, as all the backup copies are still available.